 Although there are risk factors for shoulder dystocia, health care providers cannot usually predict or prevent it.
 They often discover it only after labor has begun.
-If your baby is very large (called macrosomia) before birth, your provider may recommend that you have a cesarean section (also called c-section).
-This is surgery in which your baby is born through a cut that your doctor makes in your belly and uterus.

 A pregnant woman may be at risk for shoulder dystocia if: